Each guest received a personal link in their save-the-date.

 We can't wait to celebrate with you

-But if you'd like to contribute a little something beyond that, we leave you this.
+But if you'd like to contribute a little something beyond that, we'll make sure it goes somewhere meaningful.

 A Jewish wedding is rich with symbolism.
 Every gesture, every word, every ritual carries meaning accumulated over thousands of years.
 Here is what you'll witness — and why it matters.